 SRHM launched its first regional initiative in South Asia and hosted a Strategy Meeting on 5-6 March, 2020 in New Delhi, India.
 The strategy meeting brought together SRHR organisations, practitioners, researchers, academics and advocates, government champions, youth leaders and other key stakeholders who are committed to progressive social and political changes on SRHR issues, especially from India and some prominent experts from Bangladesh.
 Further dialogues to take the freshly developed regional strategy forward are planned to be held in Sri Lanka, Nepal and Pakistan.

-Capacity building is an integral part of the SRHM strategy to create knowledge and inspire new rights -based thinking in the field of SRHR.
-SRHM builds the capacity of new generations of researchers, policy makers, service providers and advocates from around the world, both in the global south and the global north, contributing to a stronger and more diverse cadre of researchers, programme and policy makers, service delivery providers and advocates who publish, disseminate and use their rights- and evidence-based knowledge.
+Capacity building is an integral part of SRHM strategies to create knowledge and inspire rights-based thinking in the field of SRHR.
+SRHM builds the capacity of new generations of researchers, policy makers, service providers and advocates from around the world, both in the global south and the global north, contributing to a stronger and more diverse cadre of researchers, programme and policy makers, service delivery providers and advocates who publish, disseminate and use their rights and evidence-based knowledge.